Gandi/hubot-phabs/README.md

         permission: phadmin

     .pht show <name>
+    .pht info <name>
         shows what task is used as a template
         permission: phuser

     .pht search <term>
+    .pht list <term>
         search through templates which names contain <term>
+        If <term> is omitted, it just retruns the whole list of all templates
         permission: phuser

     .pht remove <name>